chatsagnik/thoughts.github.io/content/posts/selfreductions.md

 [^complete]: We recall the notion of [notion of complete problems](https://theoretickles.netlify.app/posts/reductions#completeness) here.
 [^harsha23]: Prahladh Harsha, Daniel Mitropolsky, and Alon Rosen.
 Downward Self-Reducibility in TFNP.
 ITCS 2023.
 [DOI](https://doi.org/10.4230/LIPIcs.ITCS.2023.67).
 [^grochow]: [See this preprint](https://arxiv.org/pdf/1610.05825).
+[^PPA]: **Complexity class PPA:** Also known as Polynomial Parity Argument, this class captures computational problems whose totality is rooted in the handshaking lemma for undirected graph: "all graphs of maximum degree 2 have an even number of leaves."
+More precisely, **PPA** captures search problems for which there is a polynomial-time algorithm that, given any string, computes its 'neighbor' strings (of which there are at most two).
+Then given a leaf string (i.e. one with only one neighbor), the problem is to output another leaf string.